FreezeSpell/kickscraper/README.md

-# README.md
+# :grin: README.md

-## Intro:
+## :exclamation: Intro:
 This project is a web scraper that extracts data from Kickstarter campaigns.
 It is designed to gather specific information from large Kickstarter datasets and store it in a structured format for further analysis.

-## Tech Stack:
+## :open_file_folder: Tech Stack:
 The project is built using the following technologies:
 - Python: The programming language used for the scraper.
 - Pandas: A Python library for data manipulation and analysis.

-## Features:
+## :pushpin: Features:
 The web scraper has the following features:
-- Extracts data from target websites based on specified criteria.
+- Extracts data from large JSON files based on specified criteria.
 - Stores the extracted data in a CSV file for easy analysis.
-- Supports parallel processing for faster scraping.

-## Process:
-The scraper follows the following process:
-1. Fetches the HTML content of the target website using the Requests library.
-2. Parses the HTML content using BeautifulSoup to extract relevant data.
-3. Applies filters and criteria to extract specific information.
-4. Stores the extracted data in a CSV file using the Pandas library.
+- Outputs the data in a nicely formatted console message, along with the CSV file.

+## :chart_with_upwards_trend: Process:
+I started this project as a novice in Python, which was noticable from my code.
+It was inefficient, yes, but mostly messy and unorganised.
+After I finished the basic CLI app, I put this project down for a while, and only came back to it after having gained significantly more insight into programming and Python in general.
+Most (if not all) code is now properly formatted and documented, which took a while.
+Most of the code has been completely rewritten as it was simply too messy or slow.

+However, writing this scraper has given me significant understanding of data analysis, and the Pandas package in specific.
+I am now confident with this package and look forward to using it in future projects.

-## Learnings:
+## :mortar_board: Learnings:
 During the development of this project, the following key learnings were gained:
-- Understanding of web scraping techniques and best practices.
-- Familiarity with HTML parsing and data extraction using BeautifulSoup.
+- Understanding large-scale data handling;
-- Knowledge of handling HTTP requests and responses using the Requests library.
+- Working with and learning the Pandas library;
+- Getting used to best practices in regards to data analysis;
-- Experience in working with data manipulation and analysis using Pandas.
+- Working with and learning the JSON library;
+- Learning algorithmic efficiency to optimise scraping times.

-## Improvement:
+## :sparkles: Improvement:
 Some potential areas for improvement in the project include:
 - Enhancing error handling and logging to handle edge cases and exceptions.
 - Implementing a user-friendly command-line interface for easier usage.
-- Adding support for scraping dynamic websites using tools like Selenium.
+- Adding support for scraping straight from websites using BeautifulSoup.

-## Running the project:
+## :rocket: Running the project:
 To run the project, follow these steps:
 1. Clone the repository from GitHub: `git clone https://github.com/freezespell/special-octo-barnacle.git`
 2. Install the required dependencies: `pip install -r requirements.txt`